-Child Life insurance coverage is not affected if your child does not meet the above definition of non-smoker.
+Child life insurance coverage is not affected if your child does not meet the above definition of non-smoker.

 Evidence of good health means that you are not a significant risk for a life insurance company that provides coverage on your life.
-To provide this evidence, you must complete an Evidence of Insurability form available on go/flexit360.
+To provide this evidence, you must complete an Evidence of Insurability form available in Flexit360.